|Value||Eligibility||Open date||Close date|

 a.
 Applicants must be currently enrolled to study in a Masters by Research or PhD within the Faculty of Arts and Social Sciences at the University of Sydney.

 b.
-Applicants must be willing to conduct research in one of the following areas of study:
+Applicants must conduct research in one of the following areas of study:

 c.
 The Scholarship shall not be used for the purpose of theological education of applicants for ordination.